kubecost/docs/aws-out-of-cluster.md

 ## Step 6: Tag your resources

-To allocate the resources to a kubernetes concept, use the following tag naming scheme:
+To allocate the resources to a Kubernetes concept, use the following tag naming scheme:

 <pre>
 Namespace:  "kubernetes_namespace" : &lt;namespace>